superfly/docs/reference/fly-launch.html.md

 On creation, an app is given a default configuration that will work for most basic web apps.

-You can view an app's configuration at any time using `fly config display -a my-app`, or download it into a local `fly.toml` using `fly config save -a my-app`.
+You can view an app's configuration at any time using `fly config show -a my-app`, or download it into a local `fly.toml` using `fly config save -a my-app`.

 Manual configuration changes can be done by editing an app's `fly.toml` and running `fly deploy`.